 There are many causes of brain injury.
-Acquired brain injury is a term which covers all situations in which brain injury has occurred since birth, and includes injury from trauma/injury, as well as tumour, stroke, haemorrhage and encephalitis, as examples.
+Acquired brain injury is a term which covers all situations in which brain injury has occurred since birth and includes injury from trauma/injury, as well as tumour, stroke, haemorrhage and encephalitis, as examples.

 This post deals with injury caused by accidents, sometimes called traumatic brain injury or just head injury.
 You might think the trauma has to be significant, but experience shows what looks like a minor event can cause an injury.

-Brain injury is first caused by outside force, but then complications can follow, such as damage caused by lack of oxygen, and rising pressure and swelling in the brain.
+Brain injury is first caused by outside force, but then complications can follow, such as damage caused by lack of oxygen, rising pressure and swelling in the brain.

 A moderate injury (up to 6 hours unconscious or up to 24 hours post trauma memory loss) has symptoms including tiredness, headaches and dizziness.
 Add to these difficulties with thinking, attention, memory planning, organising, concentration and word-finding problems.
-These symptoms are accompanied by understandable worry and anxiety, leading to anxiety.
+These symptoms are accompanied by understandable worry and anxiety.
 If the problem is spotted early and the likely effects explained, the path of the injured person can be smoothed.
 Without that warning every day life can be very difficult.
 Overall recovery is likely in most cases but may take up to 9 months.

 You will appreciate your solicitor must have an understanding and experience of the effects of such an injury.
 Without that how are we to work together?

-You will see from the list below there are organisations whose focus is on children.
+You will see from the list below, there are organisations whose focus is on children.
 The treatment of head injuries has a divide based on age.
-Paediatric departments tend to lose interest beyond the age of sixteen, and the adult services may not be ready to provide the support.
+Paediatric departments tend to lose interest beyond the age of sixteen and the adult services may not be ready to provide the support.
 There are educational needs which may have to be pursued vigorously if the best outcome is to be achieved.
 A child is represented through their parents, but as before, an acute awareness of the needs of such an injured child is necessary if the compensation process is to help.